opuu/cat-printer/README.md

     - **Threshold:** Simple brightness cutoff.
     - **Bayer:** Uses an ordered Bayer matrix for a patterned effect.
     - **Floyd-Steinberg:** Implements error diffusion for smoother gradients.
-    - **Random:** Applies a randomized threshold to achieve a textured result.
-    - **Pixel, Dot & Box Dithering:** Additional techniques for more artistic or technical effects.
+    - **Dot Dithering:** Additional technique for more artistic or technical effects.
 - **Printer Control:** Adjust print settings such as speed, energy, and paper feed.
 - **State Monitoring:** Check printer conditions like paper status, cover position, temperature, battery level, and more.
 - **Queue Support:** Manage and print multiple items in sequence to streamline your printing workflow.